 MODOU TOURE AND RAMON GOOSE - THE WEST AFRICAN BLUES PROJECT ( Arc ; my drum tracks recorded 17th July 2012 at Pioneer Music, Colchester, Essex )

-My favourite cd that I've recorded with Ramon.
+My favourite cd of more than 10 that I've recorded with Ramon.
 A pleasure to accompany Senegalese singer Modou Toure.
 This album received a four-star review from Downbeat Magazine which proclaimed it to be ''one of the most spellbinding of all blues and world music mergers.''
 Alas, live success has not followed studio success due to complex and unfortunate factors.

 OTHON - IMPERMANENCE (Cherry, recorded March 2010, Underhill Studios, London)